 Before you install the Mapping Kit, Toolkit and Runtime Content, make sure the BASIS team has already deployed the B2B add-on Cockpit software.
 Once the BASIS team deploys the B2B Cockpit these Software Components should be available in your PI/PO system.

-To verify if you your system contains required components, go to Netweaver Java Application Server home page (http://<host>:<port>) > System Information, then view B2B component detail under Component Info tab.
+To verify if your system contains required components, go to Netweaver Java Application Server home page (http://<host>:<port>) > System Information, then view B2B component detail under Component Info tab.

 Now that we made sure B2B components are available, we can move forward to post installation steps.